PanJohnny/JAI-HTTP/README.md

 # JAI HTTP
 [![Maven Package](https://github.com/PanJohnny/JAI-HTTP/actions/workflows/maven-publish.yml/badge.svg)](https://github.com/PanJohnny/JAI-HTTP/actions/workflows/maven-publish.yml)

-YAI HTTP or Yet Another Implementation of HTTP is a simple library coded in Java, that consists of a server with routing and an utility for easily fetching remote resources.
+JAI HTTP or Just Another Implementation of HTTP is a simple library coded in Java, that consists of a server with routing and an utility for easily fetching remote resources.

 It currently supports HTTP 1.0 and 1.1.